deeptho/blindscan/README.md

 (e.g. the same tag or the same branch).
 Installation instructions for installing the drivers in Ubuntu can be found in [INSTALL.md](INSTALL.md)

-## Tuning and streaming multipple streams of a multistream mux
+## Tuning and streaming multiple streams of a multistream mux

 The following works only on stid135.